huanghua1668/Papers/17-Building machines that learn and think like people.md

 __Autonomous driving__.
 Perfect autonomous driving requires intuitive psychology.
 Beyond detecting and avoiding pedestrians, autonomous cars could more accurately predict pedestrian behavior by inferring mental states, including their beliefs (e.g., Do they think it is safe to cross the street?
 Are they paying attention?) and desires (e.g., Where do they want to go?
 Do they want to cross?
 Are they retrieving a ball lost in the street?).
 Similarly, other drivers on the road have similarly complex mental states underlying their behavior (e.g., Does he or she want to change lanes?
 Pass another car?
 Is he or she swerving to avoid a hidden hazard?
 Is he or she distracted?).
 This type of psychological reasoning, along with other types of model-based causal and physical reasoning, are likely to be especially valuable in challenging and novel driving circumstances for which there are few relevant training data (e.g., navigating unusual construction zones, natural disasters).

+It has been argued that the process of human decision making does not typically involve rational utility maximization (e.g., Hertwig & Herzog 2009).
+This, in turn, influences how we expect other people to make decisions

 __Comments__\
 we believe that humanlevel intelligence can be achieved only through open-ended learning, that is, the cumulative learning of progressively more complex skills and knowledge, driven by intrinsic motivations, which are motivations related to the acquisition of knowledge and skills rather than material resources